Intentional Spending: Fund What Matters, Cut What Doesn't

 | Everything else | $548 | trimmed |

 Devon didn't earn a dollar more.
-He moved roughly $570 a month out of low-value spending and into the three things he genuinely cared about.
+He moved roughly $570 a month out of low-value spending and into the three things he cared about.
 The takeout cut stung for two weeks, then stopped mattering once cooking became the plan instead of the exception.
 At $560 a month, his Japan fund crosses $13,000 in two years.
 Same income, completely different life.

 The fastest way to blow up an intentional spending plan is to make it joyless.
-Devon kept a $90 flexible category for genuinely wanted purchases.
+Devon kept a $90 flexible category for wanted purchases.
 A plan with no room for delight is a plan you'll abandon by week three.
 Trim the forgettable spending, protect the meaningful kind.

 Common mistakes to avoid